GenghisDarb/TORUS-Theory/README.md

 ## 📖 Documentation Index

 Explore the [Documentation Index](docs/INDEX.md) for a sitemap of all key files and sections in the repository.

+---

+> _Currently pinned to CPython ≤ 3.12 because SciPy wheels for 3.13+ are not yet available (2025-07).
+Remove upper bound once released._